Nivalyx/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 ## Podium

-This competition has come to an end and resulted in the following podium:
+This competition has officially been concluded which resulted in the following podium:

 | Placing | Team |
 | :-: | :-- |